kawabata/Radical-Strokes-Chart/README.md

 ## Description

 There has already been quite an amount of ideographs encoded in the UCS.
-This tool creates a radical-strokes based charts for UCS Ideographs.
-If an image of non-UCS ideographs are given to specific directory, then they are embeeded, too.
+This tool creates a radical-strokes based charts (in HTML) for *all* UCS Ideographs.
+If an image of non-UCS ideographs are given to specific directory, then they will also be embedded, too.

-This tool finds Radicals and Strokes of individual ideographs from both UCS standards and its IDS (Ideographic Description Sequence) information.
-When there are multiple (ambiguous) strokes, depending on dictionaries or policy, all these possible storke counts are covered in this chart.
+This tool finds radicals and strokes of individual ideographs from both UCS standards and its IDS (Ideographic Description Sequence) information.
+If there are multiple (ambiguous) possible strokes, depending on dictionaries or policy, then all such possible storke counts would covered in this chart.
 For example, 艹, 之, 㐄, 及, and 辶 are counted in both 3 or 4 strokes.

-## Demo
+## Sample Screenshot

 ![Sample Screenshot](https://cloud.githubusercontent.com/assets/217020/3961395/6d4b8886-2753-11e4-9c63-b2e74eed48be.png)

-## Requirement
+## Requirements

 - [HanaMinAFDKO Font](http://github.com/cjkvi/HanaMinAFDKO/)
 - [Emacs](http://www.gnu.org/software/emacs/) (version 24 or later)